MihaiTabara/releasewarrior-2.0/docs/mergeduty/howto.md

 ### Re-opening the tree(s)

-Talk to Sherrifs and RelMan to re-open trees (at this point `beta`) so that l10n bumper can run.
+Talk to Sherrifs and RelMan to re-open trees (ether `open` or `approval-only`) so that l10n bumper can run.

 ### Run the l10n bumper